jgomer2001/testing/README.md

-# testing
-To test some mark up and downs

 # Overview
 The Gluu Server supports UMA protection for SCIM endpoints from Gluu Server CE 2.4.0 and onward.
 A machine based authorization method is used to obtain access tokens.
 SCIM/UMA is built